Context and Motivation

 if len(sys.argv) < 2:

-print("Usage: python parse_las_header.py <path_to_file.las>")
+print("Usage: python parse_las_header.py <path/to/file.las>")

 sys.exit(1)